Anello-Photonics/docs-A1/docs/getting_started_maritimeins.rst

 After installing the box and configuring the units, you are ready for data collection.
 Data from the Maritime INS is logged automatically once power is applied to the box.
 There is no manual intervention needed to start a log.
 A couple notes:

-A new log can be started simply by cycling power to the ANELLO payload.
+* A new log can be started simply by cycling power to the ANELLO payload.

-Logs must be started in good GPS conditions, as GPS is currently used for global position initialization.
+* Logs must be started in good GPS conditions, as GPS is currently used for global position initialization.

-Logs can be downloaded in QGroundControl under Analyze Tools > Log Download
+* Logs can be downloaded in QGroundControl under Q > Analyze Tools > Log Download

 .. image:: media/QGC_logs.png
    :width: 60 %